harits-git/SimpleBucketBall/README.md

 Initialisation: place the bucket to a flat surface indicated by the green color of the bucket.
 Then, the bucket ball game will start by a single air tap.

-Throwing ball is done in two-step air taps (do not confuse with double air taps):
+Throwing ball is done in two-step air taps (do not confuse with double air taps):<br>
 a) First air tap shows the throwing gauge that linearly changes from 0 to 15.
-Throwing gauge changes ascending and descending until the second air tap is proceed.
+Throwing gauge changes ascending and descending until the second air tap is proceed.<br>
-b) Second air tap sets the throwing gauge and throws the ball accordingly.
+b) Second air tap sets the throwing gauge and throws the ball accordingly.<br>
 c) Any ball getting into the bucket adds +1 score.

 Credits to:
-Xamarin Urho hololens template: https://github.com/xamarin/urho-samples/tree/master/HoloLens/05_Physics
+Xamarin Urho hololens template:<br>
+https://github.com/xamarin/urho-samples/tree/master/HoloLens/05_Physics

-Basketball texture:
+Basketball texture:<br>
 http://www.carloschapeton.com/workstuff/simpleMan/textures/basketball.png

-free sound fx -> credits:
+free sound fx -> credits:<br>
-okay.wav -> Scrampunk@Freesound.org,
+okay.wav -> Scrampunk [at] Freesound.org,<br>
-bamboo-swing.wav -> InspectorJ@Freesound.org
+bamboo-swing.wav -> InspectorJ [at] Freesound.org